DoumanAsh/Naze_Boku_no_Sekai_wo_Dare_mo_Oboeteinainoka/src/1/world1.md

 "Jeanne!"

 "Eh?
 Kai, what's all of sudden?
 Calling my name in public like that...
 Could it be...
-Can I expect something then?"
+Can I have high hopes then?"

 Despite starting to float, she said with a smile on her face.
 Not even understanding what's going on.